Islands in Kaluza-Klein black holes: Higher dimensional Kaluza-Klein black holes

 where $_2F_1$ is the hypergeometric function.
 For convenience, we will instead write it as $_2F_1(r_h^{D-3}/r^{D-3})$, where the first three arguments are understood to be $1$, $1/(3-D)$ and $1+1/(3-D)$.
-Notice that \eqref{Dr*} does not apply to 4 dimension.
 The surface gravity on the horizon is given by

 Since the discussion of no-island case in Sec. \ref{sec:entropy_noisland} is general, we investigate only the island configuration in higher dimensions in the followings.
+And because there is no early-time island, we only present the late-time result.